 Through the CAPE tab in your ACE Portal account — upload a CSV of entry numbers, CBP validates each entry, and eligible entries are reliquidated with IEEPA duties removed.
 To be eligible, entries must have had IEEPA duties actually paid and carry an IEEPA-specific HTS Chapter 99 code.
 Only the IOR or the broker who originally filed the entry can submit.

 ACH registration is how CBP disburses refunds.
 Without it, no payment can be made — even if your filing is approved.
 Refunds held for missing ACH accrue no interest.
 ACH set up for duty payments is not sufficient — refund-specific ACH enrollment is a separate step in the importer's ACE sub-account.
-RefundDesk surfaces ACH enrollment as a required pre-attestation step; confirming enrollment in ACE is completed by you before attesting.
+RefundDesk surfaces ACH enrollment as a required pre-attestation checklist item.
+Confirmation that enrollment is complete in ACE remains the broker’s responsibility.

-After filing, use the ESO 22 report in ACE to monitor entry processing status.
+After filing, CBP processes validated declarations and reliquidates eligible entries — CBP targets up to 45 days.
+To track status, use the ESO 22 report in ACE to monitor entry processing status.
 Cross-reference with REV 603 and REV 615 to reconcile Treasury deposits once refunds are transmitted.
 Common post-filing issues — rounding rejections, HTS sequence errors, center ID pending codes — are documented in the CAPE Filing Reference →.

 No — RefundDesk prepares your filing documents.
 You review, attest, and file under your own license through ACE.
 Your license, your client relationship, and your filing responsibility remain entirely with you.